ositaka/soul-healing-decapcms/data/page/home.md

       name: The Healing
     title: The Healing
     items:
-      - title: Energy Healing
+      - title: "In-Person Healing "
-        text: Our experienced practitioners channel the Divine Intelligence to provide you with what you need at this moment.
-Allow your mind to wander as you embark on a healing journey infused with golden light.
+        text: Experience the power of The Golden Healing in a face-to-face setting.
+Our in-person sessions provide direct interaction with our facilitator, who will channel the Divine Intelligence to promote your well-being.
+          To book an in-person session, please contact us.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
       - title: Distant Healing